dubYdub/FG-21-FT-Assignment-1-team1/README.md

 - Checkpoints - (To Get G)
 - Naming convention - All code and assets need to maintain a consistent naming convention - MANDATORY - (To Get G)

+## Final goals

+- Balance the game
+- Add the animation of enemy's death (big bullet explosion)
+- Add sound when the player got hit
+- The freedom of backing to main page at any time point
+- Naming convention.

 <br>

 ## Resources